ilejn/ClickHouse/docs/en/operations/external-authenticators/tokens.md

 **Parameters:**

 - `uri` - JWKS endpoint.
 Mandatory.
-- `jwks_cache_lifetime` - Period for resend request for refreshing JWKS.
+- `jwks_cache_lifetime` - Period to resend request for refreshing JWKS.
 Optional, default: 3600.
 - `claims` - A string containing a JSON object that should be contained in the token payload.
 If this parameter is defined, token without corresponding payload will be considered invalid.
 Optional.
 - `verifier_leeway` - Clock skew tolerance (seconds).
 Useful for handling small differences in system clocks between ClickHouse and the token issuer.
 Optional.

+??
+Is not it better (less error-prone) to have dufferent 'type' for static JWT, JWT with static and with remote JWKS

 ## Processors with external providers

 Some tokens cannot be decoded and validated locally.
 External service is needed in this case.
-"Azure" and "OpenID" (a generic type) are supported now.
+"Azure", "Google" and "OpenID" (a generic type) are supported now.

 ### Azure
 ```xml